cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/hats_off_to_christmas_2013.md

 description = """Mia, the loyal and hard-working manager of a quaint neighborhood Christmas hat shop, is blindsided when her boss asks her to train his son Nick for a vacant upper-management position that Mia had her eyes set on."""

 [taxonomies]
-xmas_genres = ['TV Movie', 'Family', 'Romance', 'Drama', 'Hallmark']
+xmas_genres = ['Hallmark', 'TV Movie', 'Family', 'Drama', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/hats-off-to-christmas/"""